Attract Carp with this Spod Mix Recipe

 So, to recap, the right equipment necessary to improve your spodding is a strong carp rod, robust reel, & use a high breaking strength braid.

-All this will ensure good accuracy together with the ability to spod to far reaching spots.
+All this will ensure good accuracy together with the buy a rod with a test curve of 3.5lb +

 Other important things to consider is the use of a finger stall to protect your fingers as braid can be very unforgiving!